 The development of antiretroviral drug resistance is one of the major factors leading to therapy failure in HIV-1 infected persons.
-Resistant viral variants emerge under selective pressure, especially with incompletely suppressive regimens, because of the inherent mutation-prone process of reverse transcription with viral replication.
+Resistant viral variants emerge under selective pressure, especially with incompletely suppressive regimens, because of the mutation-prone process of reverse transcription in viral replication.
+Although specific resistance mutations may become undetectable when selective drug pressure is removed, resistant viral variants are believed to be archived permanently in latent HIV reservoirs and can re-emerge with re-exposure to drugs to which decreased susceptibility had been established [159].
 The administration of combination antiretroviral therapy with maximal suppression of viral replication to undetectable levels limits the development of antiretroviral resistance in both pregnant and nonpregnant persons.
-Some have raised concern that using non-highly active antiretroviral regimens, such as ZDV monotherapy, for prophylaxis against perinatal transmission could result in the development of resistance, which, in turn, could influence perinatal transmission and limit future maternal therapeutic options.
-Additionally, the general implications of antiretroviral resistance for maternal, fetal, and newborn health are of increasing interest as more HIV-1 infected women enter pregnancy with prior exposure to antiretroviral drugs.